firefly-cpp/NiaAML/README.md

 ## Graphical User Interface

-There is a simple Graphical User Inteface for the NiaAML package available [here](https://github.com/lukapecnik/NiaAML-GUI).
+There is a simple Graphical User Interface for the NiaAML package available [here](https://github.com/lukapecnik/NiaAML-GUI).

 ## Components